nova3ris/Pearl-Loading-Bot/README.md

 To delete a pearl chamber message the bot `!chamber del [name]`

-To add someone to the whitelist, the person sending the command needs to be whitelisted (replace `firstPerson` with their IGN), then use `!whitelist add [username]` The username must be their exact IGN.
+To add someone to the whitelist use `!whitelist add [username]` The username must be their exact IGN.

 To delete someone from the whitelist use `whitelist del [username]`